10 Things You Should Never Do Before a Doctor Appointment—and 4 Things You Should

 Don’t get a mani-pedi before the dermatologist

 Dermatologists look at your whole body, including your nails, so keep them polish-free.
 “Avoid wearing nail polish or acrylic nails,” says Sarina Elmariah, MD, PhD, a dermatologist at Massachusetts General Hospital in Boston.
 Subtle clues in your nails can indicate bigger health problems, like anemia, diabetes, and even heart ailments.
 Plus, bare nails make it easy to spot fungus.
 Also, skip the cover-up and eye shadow, so your doctor can easily spot facial skin problems.
 “Avoid wearing makeup or be willing to remove it if necessary,” she says.
 But it is okay to wear sunscreen or lotions, she says.
-Check out these 11 other annoying things doctors wish you’d stop doing.

 Don’t drink alcohol before a cholesterol test

 Avoid anything that alters your triglycerides (one of the four components measured in a cholesterol profile), since that could lead to needlessly worrying results.
 “The precaution to abstain 24 hours prior to a cholesterol test is based on the potential increase in triglycerides that could result soon after drinking alcohol,” says Joon Sup Lee, MD, chief of cardiology at the University of Pittsburgh School of Medicine and co-director of the UPMC Heart and Vascular Institute.
-You should also avoid sweets, high-fat foods, and generally overeating before the test.
+You should also avoid sweets, high-fat foods and generally overeating before the test.
 “All of these in large quantities can affect the triglycerides in the short term,” Dr. Lee says.
 “Since we want the result of the cholesterol exam to reflect what your body is doing in the long term, it is best to avoid these short-term fluctuations.”
 Interestingly, Dr. Lee says regularly consuming one or two alcoholic drinks per day can actually have a mild beneficial effect on cholesterol levels.
 So go ahead and imbibe moderately when you’re not about to take the test.

 Don’t have caffeine before some stress tests